 You might notice in the recipe includes a packet of Lipton Onion Soup Mix but I like to use my home-made version.
-I also like to change things up now with the liquid base of the soup and now and then I might add a little the Spicy V-8 or if we happen to have it around, a little dash of Bloody Mary Mix.
+I also like to change things up now with the liquid base of the soup and I might use V-8 (sometimes a little the Spicy V-8) or if we happen to have it around, a little dash of Bloody Mary Mix or some hot sauce.
 I just won’t ever use my Dad’s XXX version again!
 Been there, done that, don’t recommend it, lol!
 And if I’m going spicy, I might add a little finely diced jalapeno.